 As word spread about this fantastic ‘little electric tractor that could’, customers contributed their own ideas.
 They wanted more capability.
-They asked for work equipment to be out front where the operators could better see what was happening, be it sweeping a convention center floor or grading a gravel path in a park.
-As customers wanted interchangeable attachments, the shop developed an auto-latch system so switching equipment was as easy as lining-up the tractor’s front-mounted latching arms with the equipment and locking it in place controlled by a button on the driver’s console.
+They asked for work equipment to be out front where the operators could better see what was happening, be it sweeping a convention center floor, mowing a lawn or grading a gravel path.
+Customers wanted interchangeable attachments.
+Thanks to a remarkable auto-latch system for the front-mount implements, the birth of a true utility, multi-purpose tractor arrived.
+Switching equipment was as easy as lining-up the tractor’s latching arms with the equipment and locking it in place controlled by a button on the driver’s console.

 Customers saw the potential in the tractor becoming a mobile electric power source.
-The 110V/120V outlet became a popular option so electrical power tools from drills to hedge clippers to chain saws could work where electrical power was not available.
+The 110V/120V outlet became a popular option so electrical power tools from drills to hedge clippers to lighting could work anywhere the Electric OX could go.